 Soon, they would storm it.
 We analyzed a crucial two-hour period to reconstruct how a rally gave way to a mob that nearly came face to face with Congress.
 Supporters already.
 Earliest evidence for humans in the Americas.
 Image copyright Ciprian Ardelean Humans settled in the Americas much earlier than previously thought, according to new finds from Mexico.

 He merely did it to assuage his brother, who died before the results came back.
 Before Alvin “Willy” Crawford’s heart gave out, the Montana man asked his brother, Darrell “Dusty” Crawford to get his DNA tested.
 When he did, according to USA Today, CRI Genetics told Crawford that his results were so unprecedented that it was like finding Bigfoot.
 CRI Genetics is one of many modern “biogeographical ancestry” companies.
+They trace a customer’s genetic makeup through time and space and attempt to find its place in the evolution of humankind.
+The results, which are 99 percent accurate, indicated that Crawford’s line went back 55 generations.
+For Crawford, the test was merely done to assuage his brother.
 The Story of Us: Intro — Wait But Why.
 This is society.

 It carried more than 20 enslaved Africans, who were sold to the colonists.
 No aspect of the country that would be formed here has been untouched by the years of slavery that followed.
 On the 400th anniversary of this fateful moment, it is finally time to tell our story truthfully.
 America Wasn’t a Democracy, Until Black Americans Made It One.
 My dad always flew an American flag in our front yard.